haxeui/hxWidgets/README.md

 Sometimes is useful to have the most up-to-date version of wxWidgets running on a linux or OSX system, to do this follow these steps:

 * download source archive from: https://www.wxwidgets.org/downloads/
+  * alternatively you can get the very latest version from here: https://github.com/wxWidgets/wxWidgets
 * unzip to, for example: `/home/users/username/wxwidgets3.1.3/`
 * create a folder there: `mkdir wx_build`
 * enter folder: `cd wx_build`